 As most expecting mothers already know, it is essential to stay hydrated during pregnancy.
 Your baby is quite literally swimming in water!
-The body needs plenty of fluids in order to support pregnancy as well as a growing and changing body.
+The body needs plenty of fluids in order to support a healthy pregnancy as well as a growing and changing body.

 Fluids are important for nearly all symptoms in our bodies that are frequently experienced during pregnancy such as constipation and headaches.
 Everyone’s fluids needs will be different and vary based on factors like heat, age, activity level, and weight.
 On average, aiming for about 100 ounces of fluids per day is a good goal to start with.